-The warning light 7 disappears from the instrument panel to confirm that the function is no longer active.
+The indicator light 7 and the message: Cruise control OFF disappear from the instrument panel to confirm that the function is deactivated.

 Putting the cruise control on standby or switching it off does not cause a rapid reduction in speed: you must brake by depressing the brake pedal.